Gradius: Games

 The fourth game of the series to be released for the MSX platform.
-"Gofer no Yabō" (GOFERの野望) is coincidentally also the subtitle of Gradius II for arcade.
-Like the other MSX titles in the series, Nemesis 3 has an over-arcing plot depicted through the use of narrative cut-scenes.
+"Gofer no Yabō" (GOFERの野望) is also the subtitle of Gradius II for arcade.
+Like the other MSX titles in the series, Nemesis 3 has an over-arcing plot depicted through the use of narrative cutscenes.
 Nemesis 3 retains Gradius 2's weapon capture system, although weapons are obtained by navigating the player's ship into secret alcoves scattered throughout stages rather than entering enemy core ships.
 The game additionally allows the player to select a preset weapon configuration before starting.